066d79e2-a987-4610-b895-00fb95b80795/CliTest/README.md

 # Nrat

-A .NET test runner for the CLI, using `dotnet test` in the background.
+A .NET test runner for the CLI, implemented on top of `dotnet test`.